 +44 1792 602874

-The module aims at raising the awareness of students about scientific computing.
-It provides a brief overview of computation and focuses on the computational needs and workflows that health data scientists most often employ.
+The module aims to raise the awareness of students about scientific computing in the field of health data science.
+It focuses on basic software development workflows, tools, and skills that health data scientists most often employ.
 Students will also learn about the professional context within which health data scientists operate.

 In this module, students will learn about communication and communication systems.
 This will include a study of electronic health records and clinical coding systems.
 Academic skills are developed and enhanced by an introduction to qualitative research methods.